Shaffaan/100PrisonProblem/README.md

 # 100 Prisoners Problem
 Source: <a href="https://en.wikipedia.org/wiki/100_prisoners_problem">100 prisoners problem</a>
 <p>
-There are 100 prisoners and everybody must find their number which is hidden in 100 boxes, but they have only 50 tries of finding it.
-What is the best strategy they could use?
+There are 100 convicts, and each one must locate their unique number, which is concealed in 100 boxes.
+However, they only have 50 attempts to do so.
+What would be the best course of action for them?
 </p>
 <p>
-  The best strategy is finding a box with your number, if your number is not inside, go to the box with number you found inside previous box and repeat until you find it.
+Finding a box with your number inside is the ideal tactic; if it's not there, go to the box with the number you discovered within the previous box, and keep doing this until you do.
 </p>